gordondhuang/gordondhuang/README.md

 # My Personal Website

 ### Welcome to the repository of my personal website.
-I designed and created this website as a fun project and as way to display my skills in html, css, and javascript.
+I designed and created this website as a fun project and as way to display my skills in html/css, javascript and more.

 ## 🚀 About Me
 I'm an undergraduate computer science student at the University of Washington.